Stefan-A-Hoffmann/High-throughput-CRISPR-design/README.md

 x List of coding sequences of the target genes ("CDS sequences.txt") in the format:

   "Gene name 1"
-  "CDS sequence gene 1"
+  "CDS sequence gene 1" \newline
-  "Gene name 2"
-  "CDS sequence gene 2"
   ...

 x List of intended edits ("edits.txt") in the format:

-  "Gene name" \tab "nucleotide position of edited codon (first base of codon)" \tab "Codon changed for" ...
+  "Gene name" \tab "nucleotide position of edited codon (first base of codon)" \tab "Codon changed for" \newline ...

 x List of targets for each targeted gene ("targets_GeneName.txt") retrieved from CRISPRdirect (http://crispr.dbcls.jp/).